MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 ```

 Next, we have to write the steps to perform this job.
 For this, I'm gonna
-use some existing Github Actions.
+use some existing GitHub Actions.
 On [github.com](https://github.com/marketplace),
 let's open `Marketplace`, select `Actions` type and search for `AWS ECR`.
-There are many results, but this Amazon ECR Login Action is the official
+There are many results, but this `Amazon ECR Login Action` is the official
 one, written by AWS.

 ![](../images/part27/9.png)